cepdnaclk/e18-6sp-Disease-Monitoring-in-dairy-industry/docs/README.md

 # Please update this with your repository name and title
 repository-name: e18-6sp-Disease-Monitoring-in-dairy-industry
-title:Disease Monitoring in dairy industry
+title: Disease Monitoring in dairy industry
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"